Amolmane01/Amolmane01/README.md

 ## About Me 🚀
 [![Coding GIF](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)](https://giphy.com/gifs/coding-web-development-qgQUggAC3Pfv687qPC)

-I'm a *web developer* with a passion for creating *responsive, **user-friendly, and **visually stunning* websites.I'm a recent graduate with a degree in [Btech-Engineering ] and a passion for web development.
+I'm a web developer with a passion for creating  responsive, user-friendly, and  visually stunning  websites.I have completed my Engineering in Computer Science Engineering with a specialization in Network and Security from MIT ADT UNIVERSITY PUNE.
+Currently,I am engaged in a web development internship at Unified Mentor.
+As a  Web Developer, my passion lies in creating websites, developing new applications, and working on diverse projects.
 I specialize in building responsive and user-friendly websites using HTML, CSS, JavaScript.
 During my academic projects, I developed a strong foundation in front-end development and problem-solving.
 I'm eager to contribute to innovative projects and grow as a web developer.
-Let's connect and create something amazing together!
 ---

 ## 🛠 Tech Stack